 Reel.com Top 100 Scary Movies—The web site decided not to stop at 25 and presented its top 100 horror films.
 This link is from the Internet Archive.

-Rotten Tomatoes 300 Essential Movies To Watch Now—The site's staff picked the 300 most important films for a film buff or a beginner to see in a mainstream list.
+Rotten Tomatoes 300 Essential Movies To Watch Now—The site's staff picked the 300 most important films for a film buff or a beginner to see in a mainstream list that also leans popular.

 Rotten Tomatoes 105 Great Movies to Watch Alone—The staff sorted films designed to be watched alone into five categories: because the movie requires your absolute concentration, because the movie is gonna make you ugly cry, because the movie will instantly put you in a better mood, because the movie’s very sexy bits will be less awkward solo, and because the movie’s even scarier in perfect silence.